tuneinsight/lattigo/multiparty/README.md

 1. A $N$-out-of- $N$-threshold scheme
 2. A $t$-out-of- $N$-threshold scheme

 We provide more informations about these two core schemes below.
-Moreover, The `multiparty/mpbgv` and `multiparty/mpckks` packages provide scheme-specific functionalities (e.g., interactive bootstrapping) by implementing **threshold** versions of the single-party BFV/BGV and CKKS cryptosystems found in the `schemes` package.
+Moreover, the `multiparty/mpbgv` and `multiparty/mpckks` packages provide scheme-specific functionalities (e.g., interactive bootstrapping) by implementing **threshold** versions of the single-party BFV/BGV and CKKS cryptosystems found in the `schemes` package.
 Note